d0rc/agent-os/README.md

      criticism: constructive self-criticism
      language: thoughts on languages to produce keywords in
      keywords:
-     - keywords in the language you've choosen
+     - keywords in the language you've chosen
     life-cycle-type: single-shot
     life-cycle-length: 200
 ```